 Description: This service operation enables the consumer to create information used by the DCSF for ADC establishment in an IMS session.

 Inputs, Required: Session ID, DC AS-side MDC2 endpoint information (e.g. IP address, port number),.

+One or two MF-side MDC2 addressing information are provided depending on whether the session is established in P2A or P2A2P mode.

 Inputs, Optional: securitySetup if DC AS initiates the DTLS negotiation, certificate fingerprint of DC AS for end-to-end security between UE and DC AS in case MDC2 is in "UDP/DTLS/SCTP", "TCP/TLS" or "SCTP/DTLS" mode.